 Accessed by boat or seaplane, it is about 40 minutes by boat from Gold River in totally protected inland waters.

-The two-storey lodge with 1,152 ft2 on the main floor is on a 32’ x 85’ (2,720 ft2) float with cedar decking on top of 4' x 4' x 12' Styrofoam floats.
+The two-storey lodge has 1,152 sq. ft. on the main floor and is on a 32’ x 85’ (2,720 sq. ft.) float with cedar decking on top of 4' x 4' x 12' Styrofoam floats.

 The main floor has a fully equipped kitchen, living room, wood heater, bar, TV, four 10’ x 10’ bedrooms, 2 full bathrooms, 8 seat dining table, laundry room, dry room, storage room, mechanical room and a 10’ x 18’ covered deck.
 The second floor has 3 bedrooms, 1 bathroom and an office storage area.

 The mechanical room has an inverter, batteries, electrical system, on demand hot water and a water pump with additional storage.
 The sewage waste treatment system with holding tank and macerator pump complies with the terms of the license.
-The 180 ft2 covered porch deck has a BBQ, deep fryer and two picnic tables.
+The 180 sq. ft. covered porch deck has a BBQ, deep fryer and two picnic tables.

 A domestic water collection system captures rainwater from the metal roof which is stored in six 500-gallon tanks located below the main floor.